bamyers99/Bambots/README.md

 Bambots are a collection of Wikipedia bots.

 * InceptionBot is a [Wikipedia](https://en.wikipedia.org/) [WikiProject](https://en.wikipedia.org/wiki/Wikipedia:WikiProject) new article locator.
+* WPMissingTmplBot is a Wikipedia WikiProject talk page missing banner locator.
-* WPPageListBot is Wikipedia WikiProject associated page locator.
+* WPPageListBot is a Wikipedia WikiProject associated page locator.

 Directory structure
 ===================